 Color-Mixing Fizzy Science Experiment

 To conduct this fun, fizzy science experiment, squirt colored vinegar over the baking soda.
-Let a child use droppers to suck up the vinegar and squeeze it onto the baking soda.
+Let a child use droppers to suck the vinegar and squeeze it onto the baking soda.
 This activity improves fine motor skills and strengthens the pincer grasp!
 Besides, when the two ingredients combine, they create a colorful chemical reaction– fizz!

 Below is the list of materials you will need to do this color-mixing fizzy science experiment: